cockroachdb/docs/v20.1/show-backup.md

 Parameter | Description
 ----------|------------
 `location` | The location of the backup to inspect.
 For more details, see [Backup File URLs](backup.html#backup-file-urls).
-`WITH privileges` | List which users and roles had which privileges on each database and table in the backup.
+`WITH privileges` | <span class="version-tag">New in v20.1:</span> List which users and roles had which privileges on each database and table in the backup.

 ## Response